danielbodnar/awesome-stars/README.md

 - [authorjapps/zerocode](https://github.com/authorjapps/zerocode) - A community-developed, free, opensource, automated testing framework for microservices API, Kafka and Load testing.
 Zerocode Open Source enables you to create, change, orchestrate and maintain your au
 - [robusta-dev/robusta](https://github.com/robusta-dev/robusta) - Kubernetes observability and automation, with an awesome Prometheus integration
 - [crazy-max/diun](https://github.com/crazy-max/diun) - Receive notifications when an image is updated on a Docker registry
-- [zegl/kube-score](https://github.com/zegl/kube-score) - Kubernetes object analysis with recommendations for improved reliability and security
+- [zegl/kube-score](https://github.com/zegl/kube-score) - Kubernetes object analysis with recommendations for improved reliability and security. kube-score actively prevents downtime and bugs in your Kubernetes YAML and Charts.
+Static code analysis for Kuber
 - [cirruslabs/tart](https://github.com/cirruslabs/tart) - macOS and Linux VMs on Apple Silicon to use in CI and other automations
 - [Avaiga/taipy](https://github.com/Avaiga/taipy) - Turns Data and AI algorithms into production-ready web applications in no time.
 - [testcontainers/testcontainers-go](https://github.com/testcontainers/testcontainers-go) - Testcontainers for Go is a Go package that makes it simple to create and clean up container-based dependencies for automated integration/smoke tests.
 The clean, easy-to-use API enables developers to p
 - [thp/urlwatch](https://github.com/thp/urlwatch) - Watch (parts of) webpages and get notified when something changes via e-mail, on your phone or via other means.
 Highly configurable.
 - [automagica/automagica](https://github.com/automagica/automagica) - AI-powered Smart Robotic Process Automation 🤖
 - [autokey/autokey](https://github.com/autokey/autokey) - AutoKey, a desktop automation utility for Linux and X11.
-- [blacklanternsecurity/bbot](https://github.com/blacklanternsecurity/bbot) - OSINT automation for hackers.
+- [blacklanternsecurity/bbot](https://github.com/blacklanternsecurity/bbot) - A recursive internet scanner for hackers.
 - [nidhaloff/igel](https://github.com/nidhaloff/igel) - a delightful machine learning tool that allows you to train, test, and use models without writing code
 - [tox-dev/tox](https://github.com/tox-dev/tox) - Command line driven CI frontend and development task automation tool.
 - [ory/dockertest](https://github.com/ory/dockertest) - Write better integration tests!
 Dockertest helps you boot up ephermal docker images for your Go tests with minimal work.